Victor Gnanapragasam

-Father Victor Gnanapragasam O.M.I.
-(21 November 1940 – 12 December 2020) was the first prefect of the Catholic Apostolic Prefecture of Quetta, Balochistan, Pakistan.
+Victor Gnanapragasam O.M.I.
+(21 November 1940 – 12 December 2020) was a Roman Catholic prelate, who served as the first prefect of the Catholic Apostolic Prefecture of Quetta, Balochistan, Pakistan.

 Early life and education

 He was born in Jaffna, Sri Lanka to Sri Lankan Tamil family.
 He completed his novitiate with the Missionary Oblates of Mary Immaculate in Kaluthara (1959), then the studies of philosophy and theology at Our Lady of Sri Lanka Seminary in Kandy (1960–1966).

 Priesthood

 He took his final vows and was ordained a priest on December 21, 1966.
 He has served in Pakistan as a priest since 1973 and is a member of the Oblates of Mary Immaculate, Pakistan.

 He has been a parish priest in Gojra, Diocese of Faisalabad, from 1976-77.
 He attended a training course in Youth Ministry in Manila, Philippines from 1977-1979.
 He was parish priest in Toba Tek Singh, Diocese of Faisalabad from 1978-1980.
 He was parish priest at Khanewal, Diocese of Multan, from 1979–1985; Superior of the OMI Delegation in Pakistan, 1980–1982 and again parish priest in Gojra from 1982-1986.
 He was once again parish priest in Toba Tek Singh from 1987–1989; undertook studies in Psychology and Spirituality at St. Anselm Institute in Kent, England and then later courses in Spirituality at the Angelicum, Rome, 1989-1992.
 He was parish priest in Gojra for a third time from 1992–1993; Assistant in the formation house of the Oblates in Karachi, 1993–1997 and First Counselor of the OMI Delegation in Pakistan from 1997-2001.

 He was appointed to the post of Apostolic Prefect Of Quetta in December 2001.

 Fr.
 Victor was also at the Vatican for the Ad limina Apostolorum visit of the Pakistani Bishops in June 2008.

 On 29 April 2010 Pope Benedict XVI elevated the apostolic prefecture of Quetta, to the rank of Apostolic vicariate, with the same name and territorial configuration as before.
 He appointed Fr.
 Victor as apostolic vicar of the new ecclesiastical circumscription and the titular bishop of Timida.